IanDCarroll/wilWheatonDice/dicePhysics.md

 // and m/s squared
 // though it may be prudent to have 3 versions for speed considerations.

-// Also I don't know that JS is the best language to write this in.
-// Python may be a better alternative for fast math.

-//todo: research gyroscopes.
+// todo: research gyroscopes.
 That's what gather's data on device rotation,
-//which will be necessary to return the angle of the rollbox to the table.
+// which will be necessary to return the angle of the rollbox to the table.

-//todo: find some approriate algorythms to do two things:
+// todo: find some approriate algorythms to do two things:
 // 1.
 Translate values[0,1,2] into vectors.
 // 2.
 Translate values[0,1,2] into a 1D inertial navigation system
 //    to get the height the die is from the table when it is released.

-//todo: research how other games build their physics
+// todo: research how other games build their physics